 Find out more about conditions we specialize in treating:

 That’s not all!
 There are also a wide range of eye conditions we diagnose and treat, including:

 - Inherited retinal diseases

 - Ocular trauma

-The retina is an extremely complex part of the eye and plays an instrumental role in our vision.
-It lines the back of the eye and functions similarly to the film in a camera.
+The retina is an extremely complex part of the eye, and it plays an instrumental role in our vision.
+It lines the back of the eye and functions similar to film in a camera.
 The retina breaks down countless elements, including brightness, color, and movement, and converts them into electrical signals that are transmitted to the brain.